General university background information:

 Cal State Fullerton’s diverse student body

 A distinctive feature of CSUF is the diversity of its student body.
-Based on data from the U.S. Department of Education, Diverse Issues in Higher Educations ranks the university sixth in the nation among colleges and universities for the number of bachelor's degrees awarded to underrepresented students.
+Based on data from the U.S. Department of Education, Diverse Issues in Higher Educations ranks the university fifth in the nation and second in California among colleges and universities for the number of bachelor's degrees awarded to underrepresented students.
 See full story.

 Cal State Fullerton is designated as a Hispanic-Serving Institution.
 In fall 2016, more than 50% of its students are ethnic minorities: 39.1% Hispanic; 20.7% Asian/Pacific Islander; 2.1% Black; .1% American Indian; 21.5% White; 4.3% multiple race; 4.1% are other or unknown.
 Approximately 8.1% are international students.